This week, we learned the real names of our Red Blue and Yellow chords - the names the rest of the music world uses. They are 1, 4 and 5 chords,

 We started playing the blue chord in its inversions (which is what we call a chord when

 it's NOT in root position) today.
-We used 3 blue counters on the keyboards - putting them on middle C, F and A, (which is actually 2nd inversion) and then
+We used 3 erasers on the keyboards - putting them on middle C, F and A, (which is actually 2nd inversion) and then

 jumped the first blue counter up to the next octave C - for the root position version of this triad.
 Remember, the letter names stay the same, the order is

 just mixed up!
 Here's a quick demo video to help visualize.

 We have this